Aurelien-Pelissier/IBMQ-Quantum-Programming/README.md

 ### Creating and measuring a Bell state
-The following code create a Bell state and measure it 1000 times.
+The following code, available in the `src` folder, create a Bell state and measure it 1000 times.

 <img src="https://raw.githubusercontent.com/Aurelien-Pelissier/IBMQ-Quantum-Computing/master/img/Bell.png" width=180>